josevcm/nfc-laboratory/README.md

 ## Signal processing
  The first step is receive the 13.56MHz signal and demodulate to get the baseband ASK stream, for this purpose any SDR device capable of tuning this frequency can be used, i have the fantastic and cheap AirSpy Mini capable of tuning from 27Mhz to 1700Mhz. (https://airspy.com/airspy-mini/)

- However, it is not possible to tune 13.56Mhz with this receiver, instead it is possible to use the second harmonic at 27.12Mhz or third at 40.68Mhz, the latter has been used to perform the tests
+ However, it is not possible to tune 13.56Mhz with this receiver, instead i use the second harmonic at 27.12Mhz or third at 40.68Mhz with good results.

- Let's see a capture of the signal received in baseband for the REQA command and its response:
+ Let's see a capture of the signal received in baseband (after I/Q to magnitude transform) for the REQA command and its response:

  ![REQA](/doc/nfc-baseband-reqa.png?raw=true "REQA signal capture")